 We understand that medical information about you and your health is personal.
 We are committed to protecting medical information about you.
 We create a record of the care and services you receive at this health care entity to provide you with quality care and to comply with certain legal requirements.
-This notice applies to all of the records of your care generated by this entity, whether made by entity personnel or your personal doctor.
-Unless your personal doctor is a member of a physician group listed at the beginning of this Notice, your personal doctor may have different policies or notices regarding the doctor’s use and disclosure of your medical information created in the doctor’s own office or clinic.
+This Notice of Privacy Practices applies to all of the records of your care generated by this entity, whether made by entity personnel or your personal doctor.
+Unless your personal doctor is a member of a physician group listed at the beginning of this Notice of Privacy Practices, your personal doctor may have different policies or notices regarding the doctor’s use and disclosure of your medical information created in the doctor’s own office or clinic.

 HOW WE MAY USE AND DISCLOSE MEDICAL INFORMATION ABOUT YOU